 All Seasons Table resides in a very attractive restaurant, with a modern, sophisticated feel that is also unpretentious and welcoming.
 Huge flower pots line the back dining area, making it almost feel like a leafy boulevard, while a sushi bar dominates the front of the restaurant, which also houses the spacious main dining area (a second section is off to the left in a separate space).
 Service is friendly, cheerful, and efficient, and the restaurant generally has the feel of a well-run place, even when it is jammed.
 The menu at All Seasons Table is Pan-Asian, with large parts of the menu dedicated to Chinese and Japanese cuisine.
 But diners can also choose from a number of Thai, Vietnamese, Malaysian, and Singaporean dishes.
 A few categories on the menu include sushi, pan-fried dishes, and teppanyaki.

-Entrees are too numerous to list here, but a few items on the menu include an outstanding chicken lettuce wrap and plum sauce appetizer that is prepared at the diner's table; an even better duck lettuce wrap that contains browned bits of meat; a number of soups, including a rich-tasting Thai-style hot and sour soup, a mild but tasty spinach and tofu soup, and a superb miso soup; a plate of melt-in-your-mouth steamed dumplings (gyoza) that are filled with either meat or vegetables, and can also be fried if you wish; spring rolls that come with nicely-seasoned ground chicken; a rich and sweet-tasting pan-fried chicken entree with spicy basil and chili sauce; grilled beef with onions, carrots, and a comforting, warming Malaysian curry; a vermicelli bowl with veggies, crushed peanuts, and a grilled beef option that adds a smokiness to the dish; a vegetarian plate called ma-po tofu that includes a good amount of tofu in a black bean sauce; a bright-tasting and not-too-hot basil fried rice that can be ordered with delicious morsels of chicken or ground pork; a smoky-tasting drunken noodle plate; a nicely presented teriyaki chicken teppanyaki, which has sliced white-meat chicken on a bed of sauteed onions, with rice, carrots, asparagus, and broccoli, on the side; some terrific sushi sampler dishes that include such items as spicy salmon, whitefish, tuna, octopus, shrimp, and yellowtail; and getting back to those who prefer vegetarian dishes, a decent variety of veggie sushi items, including umeshiso maki (plum paste and shiso leaves), which has a nice mix of sweet, sour, and bitter flavors to it.
-Drinks at All Seasons Table include a number of familiar and not-so-familiar cocktails, with deceptively mellow-tasting Pearl Harbor being among the former and a marvelous saketini and a fruity Jamaican Ten-Speed (Malibu rum, Midori, creme de banana, pineapple juice) being among the latter.
+Entrees are too numerous to list here, but a few items on the menu include an outstanding chicken lettuce wrap and plum sauce appetizer that is prepared at the diner's table; an even better duck lettuce wrap that contains browned bits of meat; a number of soups, including a rich-tasting Thai-style hot and sour soup, a mild but tasty spinach and tofu soup, and a superb miso soup; a plate of melt-in-your-mouth steamed dumplings (gyoza) that are filled with either meat or vegetables, and can also be fried if you wish; spring rolls that come with nicely-seasoned ground chicken; a simple but flavorful plate of Chinese broccoli in garlic sauce; a rich and sweet-tasting pan-fried chicken entree with spicy basil and chili sauce; grilled beef with onions, carrots, and a comforting, warming Malaysian curry; a vermicelli bowl with veggies, crushed peanuts, and a grilled beef option that adds a smokiness to the dish; a vegetarian plate called ma-po tofu that includes a good amount of tofu in a black bean sauce; a bright-tasting and not-too-hot basil fried rice that can be ordered with delicious morsels of chicken or ground pork; a smoky-tasting drunken noodle plate; a nicely presented teriyaki chicken teppanyaki, which has sliced white-meat chicken on a bed of sauteed onions, with rice, carrots, asparagus, and broccoli, on the side; some terrific sushi sampler dishes that include such items as spicy salmon, whitefish, tuna, octopus, shrimp, and yellowtail; and getting back to those who prefer vegetarian dishes, a decent variety of veggie sushi items, including umeshiso maki (plum paste and shiso leaves), which has a nice mix of sweet, sour, and bitter flavors to it.
+Drinks at All Seasons Table include a number of familiar and not-so-familiar cocktails, with a deceptively mellow-tasting Pearl Harbor, a sweet and rather strong Lycheetini, and a classic fog cutter being among the former and a marvelous saketini and a fruity Jamaican Ten-Speed (Malibu rum, Midori, creme de banana, pineapple juice) being among the latter.